 \subsection{Constrained Optimization under Non-Euclidean Geometry}

 \Cref{alg:Proximal_SPIDER+_online} can be generalized to solve the online optimization problem (R) subject to a convex constraint set $\mathcal{X}$ with a general distance function.
 To do this, one replaces the proximal gradient update in \Cref{alg:Proximal_SPIDER+_online} with the generalized proximal gradient step in \cref{p_d_1} which is based on a proper Bregman distance $V$.
-For such an algorithm, we obtain the following result on the oracle complexity for Prox-SpiderBoost-o in solving constrained stochastic composite optimization under non-Euclidean geometry. \begin{theorem} Let Assumptions \ref{assum: f} and \ref{assum: variance} hold and consider the problem (R) with a convex regularizer $h$, which is further subject to a convex constraint set $\mathcal{X}$.
-Apply Prox-SpiderBoost-o with a proper Bregman distance $V$ that is $\alpha$-strongly convex with $\alpha>\frac{7}{8}$.
-Choose the parameters as $|S_1| = 2\left( \left(\alpha - \frac{7}{8}\right)^{-1}\left(1 + \frac{1}{4\alpha^2}\right) + \frac{2}{\alpha^2} \right)\sigma^2{\epsilon^{-2 }} , q = |S_2| = \sqrt{S_1}$ and stepsize $\eta = \frac{1}{2L}.$ Then, the algorithm outputs a point $x_\xi$ that satisfies $\mathbb{E}\|G_{\eta}(x_{\xi})\| \le \epsilon$ provided that the total number $K$ of iterations is at least
+For such an algorithm, we obtain the following result on the oracle complexity for Prox-SpiderBoost-O in solving constrained stochastic composite optimization under non-Euclidean geometry. \begin{theorem} Let Assumptions \ref{assum: f} and \ref{assum: variance} hold and consider the problem (R).
+Apply Prox-SpiderBoost-O with a proper Bregman distance $V$ that is $\alpha$-strongly convex with $\alpha>\frac{7}{8}$.
+Choose the parameters as $|S_1| = 2\left( \left(\alpha - \frac{7}{8}\right)^{-1}\left(1 + \frac{1}{4\alpha^2}\right) + \frac{2}{\alpha^2} \right)\sigma^2{\epsilon^{-2 }}$, $\eta = \frac{1}{2L}$, and $q=|S|=\sqrt{|S_1|} $.
+Then, the algorithm outputs a point $x_\xi$ that satisfies $\mathbb{E}\|G_{\eta}(x_{\xi})\| \le \epsilon$ provided that the total number $K$ of iterations satisfies